LLNL/Sina/python/docs/source/faq.rst

 ingestion to fail if it's in the data section due to limitations in the backend itself (ex: MySQL max row length), but can be safely stored in the :code:`user_defined` field in a record.
 In general, though, consider keeping bulk data on the filesystem.
+User_defined allows you to store any data that can be expressed in JSON, and is handy for ensuring it's returned alongside the record data, but it cannot be queried directly.

 Frequently Asked Questions